adodt/dev_blog/README.md

 #
 ## Installation
 <a id="installation"></a>
-No installation is needed to view deployed app.
 If user would like to use locally, GitHub repo may be cloned.
+See link below to clone.
 If so, user will need to follow these steps to seed data and open app on localhost:3001:
 #
 1. In your CLI, enter npm install.
 2. Enter "mysql -u root -p" and then enter your mysql password.